gstraymond/csaw-overview-zio/slides.md

 • ZIO async

-• cool tricks with ZIO
+• Cool tricks with ZIO

 ---

 -> ## Future[A] <-

+• Part of Scala std lib

 • Not referentially transparent